ahmednoorzakaria/AgricultresuperappFrontend/README.md

 ### Introduction

+- *The Agricultural Super App is a web application designed to help farmers improve their yields by providing access to the latest agricultural practices, technologies, and expert advice.
+The app allows farmers to connect with professionals in their field and network with other farmers, opening up new markets and knowledge-sharing platforms.
+The core mission of the app is to make agriculture accessible and sustainable for everyone, empowering farmers to take control of their farming activities and improve their livelihoods, protect the environment, and contribute to global food security.*

+### Features

+Here are the features of our web application:

+- *Users can like blogs.*
+- *Users can comment under blogs.*
+- *Users have Profiles.*
+- *Users can also view and update themselves on breaking news.*
+- *Users can view Accurate Weather portrayals.*
+- *Users can sign up/log in and also log out.*
+- *Users can have their questions answered through the integrated AI Chat Box on the sidebar.*

+#### Known Bugs

+<li>No known bugs at the moment.

 #### Support and contact details

-<li>To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.
+To make a contribution to the code used or any suggestions you can click on the contact link and email us your suggestions.

 - Email: ahmednoor.zakaria@student.moringaschool.com
 - Email: abigael.mutuku@student.moringaschool.com